The following topic are discussed on this page:

 - The first part of the web site’s address will change to https:// indicating the change in protocol,

 - The browser status bar (usually next to the address bar) shows a locked lock symbol.
+You can click on the lock symbol for more information.

 See images below for the lock symbol and address field: